mit-pslam/challenge-landing-page/doc/faq.md

 Unity is embedding depth information into the three RGB channels, so you see the result of that embedding.

 ![FlightGoggles Image](images/flight-goggles-depth-example.png)

+**I trained my agent but I didn't get any model output?**

+By default checkpoints are saved every 100 steps in the ray_results folder.
+You can change how often it saves by editing the associated training .yaml config file.

+**My agent just spins infinitely/moves super slowly/gets stuck in one area, how do I unstuck it?**

+You may have overtrained your agent.
+Try using a checkpoint output from a training run with less steps.

+**How can I test my agent on the same environment, instead of a random one every time?**

+Use the --seed flag in the evaluation command, more details are in evaluate-agent.py

+**How can I see the details of the gym environment the challenge uses?**

+The gym environment is found in the rl_navigation package.

+**I'm getting an error about a size mismatch of the model I'm evaluation, how can I fix this?**

+Make sure the size and shape parameters in your evaluation .yaml config matches the parameters of the model you trained.